Position

 - Avoid heavy clay soils

-- Deep soil essential for root development
+- Deep soil is essential for root development

 - Optimal pH 6.5-7.5